paulo-bettencourt/angular-bank/README.md

 - The UI and UX are still under development
 - Bug: the app will only retrieve the client's information on the UPDATE forms (you need to click on "Link", under the Client List component), if you start from `http://localhost:4200/` From the moment that you click on "Link", the following forms will not retrieve each client's info

+## Bootstrap

+We strongly recommend adding the ng-bootstrap library to the project.

+Just run the following:

+`ng add @ng-bootstrap/ng-bootstrap`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.